 CBD is a non-psychoactive cannabis-derived supplement consumed for regular and medical use.
 It has many potential benefits, and people take this supplement to cope with the most common ailments like pain, inflammation, insomnia, skin conditions, etc. Despite being a safe and efficient remedy, CBD has a shady reputation.
+In 2020 Leaf Nation worldwide provide a resource educating people about Cannabis, CBD and Hemp.

 Besides, it still requires further research to be approved on a governmental level across the globe.
 So is CBD legal?
 Today, you will learn about CBD’s legal status in different countries.